nhthai2005/nhthai2005.github.io/souvenir/Readme.md

 > Hello everybody:
 >
 > I have spent my life with many memorable wishes.
-I graduated from university with a prestigious degree
+I graduated from Ho Chi Minh Chi City University of Technology with a prestigious degree.

 ![University-Degree](Nguyen-Hong-Thai-Degree.jpeg)
 > I have great school friends!